liujingbreak/dr-comp-package-poc/src/garage/readmes/readme-docs/doc/cn/gulp-command-cn.md

                   node_modules folder
   clean:dist      only cleanup dist/static folder, do not cleanup private
                   packages in node_modules
+  ls              If you want to know how many packages will actually run, this
-  compile         link recipe, compile package into static browser bundles lint            source code style check install-recipe  link newly changed package.json files to recipe folder and
+                  command prints out a list and the priorities, including installed packages compile         link recipe, compile package into static browser bundles lint            source code style check install-recipe  link newly changed package.json files to recipe folder and